 For a lot of people, July is the start of summer, complete with fireworks, pool time, barbecues, and days at the beach.
 But for the latest class of medical school graduates, this is the time to get to work.
 As a new medical intern, you will finally experience working as a doctor during your year-long medical internship.

-We talked to our Head of Medical Content, Dr. Karen Shackelford, and she shared some tips on surviving, excelling in, and dare we say it… enjoying your intern year.
+We talked to Dr. Karen Shackelford, and she shared some tips on surviving, excelling in, and dare we say it… enjoying your intern year.
 In her words, “your intern year is like summer camp for science nerds.”
 Here are some tips to make the most of this exciting year:

 - Up-to-Date is a great resource to get you ready to start your rounds.